modelica/efmi-standard.org/content/introduction.md

 ### Collaborative workspaces (eFMUs)

 Instances of the various eFMI container types -- each reflecting one aspect/step of the automatic transformation of some high-level model to an embedded solution -- are bundled in eFMUs (embedded Functional Mock-up Units).
-Each eFMU is one _shared/collaborative_ development workspace; shared hereby means that different stakeholders -- from simulation designers to embedded developers -- are working together using various eFMI tooling from different tool vendors to eventually implement the final embedded solution(s).
+Each eFMU is one _shared/collaborative_ development workspace; shared hereby means that different stakeholders -- from simulation designers to embedded developers -- are working together using various eFMI toolchain from different tool vendors to eventually implement the final embedded solution(s).
 The various containers of an eFMU reflect the development steps and intermediate artefacts that have been incrementally developed.
 Each used tool can be dedicated and prove itself on one abstraction and transformation level.
 The whole toolchain compatibility is ensured by the _eFMI Standard_ and its common means for cross-referencing and dependency tracking for traceability, hashing (checksums) for automatic stale-artefact analysis and copyright, licensing and description annotations for intellectual property protection and documentation.

-### Workflow and tooling
+### Workflow and toolchain

-The general eFMI workflow is sketched by the following figure, demonstrating actual eFMI prototype tooling that has been developed in the [EMPHYSIS](https://itea4.org/project/emphysis.html) research project, [which finished in February 2021](../about#project-history):
+The general eFMI workflow is sketched by the following figure, demonstrating actual eFMI prototype toolchain that has been developed in the [EMPHYSIS](https://itea4.org/project/emphysis.html) research project, [which finished in February 2021](../about#project-history):

 ![eFMI-workflow](/media/introduction/eFMI-workflow.png)

 The starting point of every eFMI-based development project is the generation (or manual development) of an algorithmic, sampled input-output-block in eFMI GALEC, a new real time and safety-critical domain suited imperative language for the definition of mathematical algorithms.
-Given a GALEC program in an eFMI Algorithm Code container generated by some simulation tooling, further model transformations along the various eFMI abstraction levels down to actual embedded code can be conducted with respective eFMI tooling provided by third party tool vendors assuming they support the targeted embedded execution environment and hardware architecture (target platform).
+Given a GALEC program in an eFMI Algorithm Code container generated by some simulation toolchain, further model transformations along the various eFMI abstraction levels down to actual embedded code can be conducted with respective eFMI toolchain provided by third party tool vendors assuming they support the targeted embedded execution environment and hardware architecture (target platform).

 In the above example, the source is a physics model in [Modelica](https://modelica.org/modelicalanguage.html) and the final target a BOSCH MDG1 embedded control unit (ECU); the individual, mostly automatized development steps are: